A Corpus Based Study on Shell Nouns in Natural and Social Science Research Articles

 The + n + of

-Table 6: Examples of Lexico-Grammatical Patterns from Social Science Articles
+Patterns from Natural Science Articles

 Pattern